 Saving UB–and taxpayers–$700,000 per month

-UB officials estimate that construction on the new building that is home to the Jacobs School of Medicine and Biomedical Sciences began a full year earlier than anticipated thanks to strategic land securement and flexible financing through FNUB, Inc., one of our affiliates.
+UB officials estimate that construction on the new building that is home to the Jacobs School of Medicine and Biomedical Sciences began at least a full year earlier than anticipated thanks to strategic land securement and flexible financing through FNUB, Inc., one of our affiliates.
 On a project of this scale starting construction a year early saved UB (and, by extension, New York State taxpayers) an estimated $700,000 per month in construction inflation costs.

 Growing the local economy

-The new medical school is currently the largest medical education building under construction in the U.S.,* and one of the largest construction projects in Western New York.
-The new school will bring 2,000 UB students, faculty and staff to downtown Buffalo each day, providing a significant impact on the local economy.
+The new medical school was the largest medical education building under construction in the U.S.,* and one of the largest construction projects in Western New York.
+The new school brings 2,000 UB students, faculty and staff to downtown Buffalo each day, providing a significant impact on the local economy.